Plain summary

 Deeprank does not optimize ranking or placement.
 It does not produce ordered lists or scores.
 It does not compete with or replace SEO, marketing, or reputation systems.

 Deeprank operates at the selection layer.
-It defines how businesses declare their identity so that AI systems can make accurate select/exclude decisions.
-Everything that happens after selection is outside the scope of this protocol.
+It defines how businesses can declare their identity so that AI systems can make more accurate select/exclude decisions.
+Everything that happens after selection is outside the scope of this specification.

 Related Documentation